 If you've been here for a bit you'll notice that I love to make recipes with leftover bananas that aren't banana bread.
 From brownies to oat bars, it's a series at this point.

 This is a recipe I whip up when I only have one banana going brown.
-It's also quick to make, so you don't have to wait over an hour for it to bake like banana bread.
+It's quick to make, so you don't have to wait over an hour for it to bake like banana bread.

 step by step instructions